How Much Caffeine Is Too Much?

 Frequently Asked Questions

-For most adults, more than 400mg of caffeine per day can be considered dangerous.
-Sensitivity varies based on age, weight, and health conditions.
+More than 400mg of caffeine per day is considered too much for most healthy adults.
+Sensitivity depends on age, weight, and health.

-The estimated lethal dose of caffeine is around 10 grams for adults, which would require consuming about 50–100 cups of coffee in a short period.
-However, toxicity can occur at much lower doses in sensitive individuals.
+The estimated lethal dose is about 10 grams of caffeine, which equals 50–100 cups of coffee.
+Severe effects can occur at much lower doses in sensitive people.

 Can too much caffeine kill you?